 Modern tech companies have continued to prioritize and improve the security standards of mobile wallets in recent years.
 As a result, while customers make payments directly using digital wallets on their mobile devices, they do not store sensitive information in plaintext that third parties can readily exploit.

-Digital wallets usually offer tokenization and encryption that jumbles users’ financial information and password, making it extremely difficult for malicious parties to intercept the data delivered to a payment terminalThe device by which a transaction is transmitted to the acquiring bank..
+Digital wallets usually offer tokenization and encryption that jumbles users’ financial information and password, making it extremely difficult for malicious parties to intercept the data delivered to a payment terminal.

 How Do You Use a Digital Wallet?